hashicorp/terraform-provider-google/website/docs/r/compute_region_instance_group_manager.html.markdown

 * `stateful_disk` - (Optional) Disks created on the instances that will be preserved on instance delete, update, etc. Structure is [documented below](#nested_stateful_disk).
 For more information see the [official documentation](https://cloud.google.com/compute/docs/instance-groups/configuring-stateful-disks-in-migs).
 Proactive cross zone instance redistribution must be disabled before you can update stateful disks on existing instance group managers.
 This can be controlled via the `update_policy`.

+* `stateful_internal_ip` - (Optional, [Beta](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_versions.html)) Internal network IPs assigned to the instances that will be preserved on instance delete, update, etc. This map is keyed with the network interface name.
+Structure is [documented below](#nested_stateful_internal_ip).

+* `stateful_external_ip` - (Optional, [Beta](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_versions.html)) External network IPs assigned to the instances that will be preserved on instance delete, update, etc. This map is keyed with the network interface name.
+Structure is [documented below](#nested_stateful_external_ip).

 - - -

 <a name="nested_update_policy"></a>The `update_policy` block supports: